Complete Proteins: What Makes a Protein Complete?

 Bulletproof Energy Collagen Protein

-However, contrary to popular belief, you can access essential amino acids without heating up your oven or grill!
-Enter: Energy Collagen Protein.
-This offering not only provides a complete profile of essential amino acids (thanks, tryptophan!), but also contains the nutrients you need to set yourself up for daily success.
-Support an energized mind and body thanks to adaptogens and energy nutrients (hello, Panax ginseng, cordyceps mushrooms, magnesium and MCT oil!)
-Plus, a single serving contains 20g of collagen protein and 0g sugar*—calling all new keto dieters!
+Contrary to popular belief, you can access essential amino acids without heating up your oven or grill.
+Bulletproof Energy Collagen Protein not only provides a complete profile of essential amino acids, it also contains the nutrients you need to set yourself up for daily success.
+This collagen protein powder supports mind and body energy thanks to adaptogens and nutrients such as Panax ginseng, cordyceps mushrooms, magnesium and MCT oil.
+Plus, a single serving contains 20g of collagen protein and 0g sugar, making it a perfect addition for keto devotees.

-Remember when we said not all proteins are created equal?
+Not all proteins are created equal.
 Depending on the amino acid profile, some foods will fall into the “complete protein” category.
-Others will inherently fall short.
+Others will fall short.

 When it comes to complete protein examples, the most popular types are animal products.
 Meat, poultry, fish and eggs contain all nine essential amino acids.
 (If you’re a meat-eater, give this Slow-Cooked Lamb Barbacoa recipe a try!)